braitsch/express/readme.md

 **Database.js (optional)**

-This module also generates a Mongodb url if you pass a database name to `express.init`.
-It will also setup `express-session` for you if you pass true as the fourth parameter to `express.init`.
+This module also generates a MongoDB URL if you pass a database name to `express.init`.
+It will also setup `express-session` for you and expose the middleware via `app.sessionMiddleware` if you pass `true` as the fourth parameter to `express.init`.

 ```
 const MongoClient = require('mongodb').MongoClient;